When Calling in Sick is Necessary: Prioritising Self-Care in the Veterinary Practice

 Incorporating self-care into your routine is essential for sustaining a long and fulfilling career in veterinary medicine.
 It’s important to remember that taking care of yourself enables you to take better care of your patients.
 In the long run, prioritising your health can prevent burnout, reduce the risk of errors, and foster a positive and supportive working environment.

-Don’t underestimate the power of a well-timed sick day.
+Don’t underestimate the power of calling in sick when you need to.
 It’s not just about recovering from illness; it’s about ensuring that when you’re at work, you’re at your best—mentally, physically, and emotionally.
 By doing so, you’re contributing to a healthier, happier, and more efficient practice.

 Remember, your well-being is as important as the well-being of the animals you care for.
-Taking a day off when needed is not just okay—it’s essential.
+You can’t pour from an empty cup, so taking a day off when needed is not just okay—it’s essential.